 Ph.D., University of Colorado Denver, 2011

-Policy design, implementation, and compliance, collaborative governance, institutional analysis, sustainability technology and behavior, environmental policy, food policy
+Policy design, implementation, and compliance, collaborative policymaking, institutional analysis, sustainability technology and behavior, environmental policy, food policy

 Saba is the organizer of the Institutional Grammar Research Initiative (IGRI).
 The IGRI convenes scholars from around the world who are interested in the study and practice of institutional analysis.
 Core foci of the IGRI are theoretical and methodological advancement of the Institutional Grammar, proposed by Sue Crawford and Elinor Ostrom (1995).
 IGRI affiliates are currently engaged in research that addresses one or more of the following themes: (1) Computational text analysis with the Institutional Grammar; (2) Evaluating Institutional Performance; and (3) Leveraging the Institutional Grammar to Study Simulated and Actual Behavior.

 Saba is also the Co-Managing Editor of the Collaborative Governance Case Database.
 The Collaborative Governance Case Database provides a free common pool resource for researchers to share high quality case studies, enabling them to share, collect, and analyze larger numbers of case studies.

 Co-Principal Investigator.
 “INFEWS: Sustainable Urban Food Actions at the Food-Energy-Water Nexus –Linking Distributed Agriculture, New Technologies, and Behavioral Nudges."
 Funded by the National Science Foundation/United States Department of Agriculture.
 2019-2021